redis/docs/content/operate/rs/clusters/remove-node.md

 linkTitle: Remove node
 weight: 80
 ---
-There are various reasons why you may want to remove a node in Redis Enterprise Software:
+You might want to remove a node from a Redis Enterprise cluster for one of the following reasons:

-- You no longer need the extra capacity, meaning you want to permanently remove the node.
+- You no longer need the extra capacity, so you want to [permanently remove the node](#permanently-remove-a-node).
-- You would like to replace a faulty node with a healthy node.
+- To [replace a faulty node](#replace-a-faulty-node) with a healthy node.
-- You would like to replace a healthy node with a different node.
+- To [replace a healthy node](#replace-a-healthy-node) with a different node.

-The following section explains how each of these actions can be achieved, as well as their impact and considerations.

-You can configure [email alerts from the cluster]({{< relref "/operate/rs/clusters/monitoring/_index.md#cluster-alerts" >}}) to notify you of cluster changes, including when a node is removed.
+You can configure [email alerts from the cluster]({{< relref "/operate/rs/clusters/monitoring#cluster-alerts" >}}) to notify you of cluster changes, including when a node is removed.

+{{<warning>}}
-**Make sure to read through these explanations thoroughly before taking any action.**
+Read through these explanations thoroughly before taking any action.
+{{</warning>}}

 ## Permanently remove a node